 The ATA can buffer incoming voice packets to minimize the impact of variable network delays.
 This process is known as jitter buffering.
 The size of the jitter buffer adjusts to changing network conditions.
 The ATA has a Network Jitter Level control setting for each line of service.
 The jitter level determines how aggressively the ATA tries to shrink the jitter buffer over time to achieve a lower overall delay.
 If the jitter level is higher, it shrinks more gradually.
 If jitter level is lower, it shrinks more quickly.
-You can use the default settings or configure this feature in the Network Settings section of the Line 1 and Line 2 Settings (PHONE 1 and PHONE 2) page.
+You can use the default settings or configure this feature in the Network Settings section of these pages: Line 1 Settings (PHONE Port), PSTN (LINE Port), and DECT Line 1 - DECT Line 10.

-• Adjustable Audio Frames Per Packet
+Adjustable Audio Frames Per Packet